China challenge: getting poor migrant workers to buy vacant homes

 "I'm not sure what the government could do to 'encourage price cuts' unless it's going to subsidize them," said Yin Chin Cheong, a Singapore-based analyst at CreditSights.

-Some developers welcomed the move, saying the proposal is part and parcel of China's urbanization process.
+Some developers welcomed the move, saying the proposal is part and parcel of China's urbanisation process.

 "It would stimulate demand for housing.
-But these are not temporary measures to run down inventory, they are part of a long-term urbanization," said Fan Xiaochong, vice president of Sunshine 100 (2608.HK), a developer focused on second- and third-tier cities.
+But these are not temporary measures to run down inventory, they are part of a long-term urbanisation," said Fan Xiaochong, vice president of Sunshine 100, a developer focused on second- and third-tier cities.

 Beijing also wants low-income city residents and those living in dilapidated housing to buy cheaper unsold homes.